Course Numbering System

 Experimental Courses (1980, 2980 and 4980) are new courses offered on a trial basis for 1–4 hours credit each.
 Registration is permitted only upon approval of the department chair.

 Honors College Capstone Thesis (4951) allows a student in the Honors College to complete an honors thesis as a course within the student’s major.
 The Honors College Capstone Thesis is a major research project prepared by the student with the mentorship of a faculty member in the student’s major department.
 An oral defense is required for successful completion of the thesis.

-Advanced Courses (numbered 3000 to 4999) are open to students who have 12 semester hours of credit in a given subject or who have the indicated prerequisites, and to those without the prerequisites who have the consent of the department.
+Advanced Courses (numbered 3000 to 4999) are open to students who have 12 semester hours of credit in a given subject or who have the indicated prerequisites, and to those without the prerequisites who have the consent of the department chair.
 In some instances, college/school/departmental requirements may vary.
 Students should consult individual areas prior to enrolling in advanced courses.